tschmuhl/Oracle-APEX---Complete-Guide/README.md

 8. Complete sign up and create account

 #### Create ATP Instance

+1. Sign into your Oracle Cloud Account
+2. Click on the "Autonomous Transaction Processing - Create a database"
+3. Leave the default settings and scroll down to create a password
+4. After creating password click "Create Autonomous Database"
+      - This is you admin password and used to create APEX Workspaces and manage you instance
+5. Wait for your database to be created and provisioned (1-2 min.)
+6. Your database is ready once ou see the green ATP logo

+#### Create APEX Workspace

+1. Click on Service Console
+2. Click on Development
+3. Click Oracle APEX
+4. Login with the password you created above
+5. Click Create Workspace
+      - Database User: DEMO
+      - Password: Enter a password
+      - Workspace Name: DEMO
+6. Sign into your new workspace

 ### Alternative apex.oracle.com - Sign Up
 If you do not want to sign up for Oracle Cloud Free Tier then you may sign up for a free workspace from [apex.oracle.com](https://www.apex.oracle.com).
 Please review the directions to create an account using apex.oracle.com or follow along with this video.